bright/new-www/content/blog/healthcare-app-performance-monitoring.md

 ## Key app performance monitoring metrics to measure \[a cheat sheet]

-In data monitoring, the question always arises: what should you actually measure, and which metrics are crucial to your business?
-Certainly, not all data is necessary; having too many metrics can cause chaos rather than help you reach valuable conclusions.
+In data analysis, the question always arises: **what should you actually measure, and which metrics are crucial to your business?** Certainly, not all data is necessary; **having too many metrics can cause chaos** rather than help you reach valuable conclusions.

 We've listed the most common app performance metrics so that you can choose the ones best suited to your solution.